mauro1998/Aguilar/README.md

-# Aguilar Project
+# Aguilar Construcciones y Reformas de Vivienda
 ### Aguilar - Construcciones y reformas
 A startup company and a personal project.

-The main idea of this project is to create a platform (an information system) that manages all the information and content of Aguilar Company.
+The main idea of this project is to create a platform (an information system) that manages all the information and content of the company.

 ### Project structure
 #### Backend: